pompeiifreckles/Device-Drivers/Chapter_02/Readme.md

   Every modern processor is able to enforce this behavior.
 The chosen approach is to implement different operating modalities in CPU itself.\
   Unix systems are designed to take advantage of this hardware feature using two such levels.\
   Under Unix, kernel executes in the highest level (also called supervisor mode), where everything is allowed.\
-  whereas applications execute at the lowest level (the so-called user mode), where the processor regulates the direct access to hardware and unauthorized access to memory.
+  Whereas applications execute at the lowest level (the so-called user mode), where the processor regulates the direct access to hardware and unauthorized access to memory.

 ## Makefile